magento/devdocs/guides/v1.0/config-guide/bootstrap/mage-run.md

 *   <a href="#magerun-set-htaccess">Set values in .htaccess</a>

 <h3 id="magerun-set-index">Set values in an entry point script</h3>
-If necessary, create an `index.php` entry point script for your website or store view and add to it the following:
+If necessary, copy the existing `index.php` entry point script for your website or store view and add to it the following:

 {% highlight php %}
 <?php